yagizkaymak/stock-price-prediction/README.md

 ## Output
-The code outputs a file consisting of pipe-character-delimited lines and store it in the "output" folder with file name of "comparison.txt".
+The code outputs a file consisting of pipe-character-delimited lines.
+The output file is saved to "output" folder with file name of "comparison.txt".

 The format of the file is as follows: start_time_of_the_sliding_window|end_time_of_the_sliding_window|absolute_average_price_difference_in_the_sliding_window

+If the sliding window value given in "window.txt" is equal to one, the output file only includes the hourly average errors.
+Therefore, its format becomes: hour|absolute_average_price_difference_in_the_sliding_window

 ## Running The Code